Azure/azure-sphere-gallery/DiagnosticApp/README.md

     }
    ```

+## Running the code

-## Build and run the sample
+### Build and run the app

-To build and run this sample, follow the instructions in [Build a high-level application](https://docs.microsoft.com/en-us/azure-sphere/install/qs-blink-application?tabs=windows%2Ccliv2beta&pivots=vs-code).
+To build and run this app, follow the instructions in [Build a high-level application](https://docs.microsoft.com/en-us/azure-sphere/install/qs-blink-application?tabs=windows%2Ccliv2beta&pivots=vs-code).

-## Testing the sample
+### Testing the app
 When you run the application, towards the very end, it should displays a summary section in this format:

         Index:  0